Victor Gruen: Career

 Until the mid-1970s, his office designed over fifty shopping malls in the United States.
 Gruen was the principal architect for a luxury housing development built on the 48 acre site of Boston, Massachusetts' former West End neighborhood.
 The first of several Gruen towers and plazas was completed in 1962.
 This development, known as Charles River Park is regarded by many as a dramatically ruthless re-imagining of a former immigrant tenement neighborhood (Gans, O'Conner, The Hub).
 In 1956, Gruen drafted a comprehensive revitalization plan for the central business district of downtown Fort Worth, Texas, but most components of the plan were never realized.
 Dr. ETH Ing.
 Walid Jabri, the architect and structural engineer, designed the 55,000 square-meter business complex Centre Gefinor, which was built in the late 1960s on Rue Clémenceau in Beirut, Lebanon for which Victor Gruen designed the complete commercial area on the ground floor and the mezzanine after the completion of the skeleton.
 Gruen also designed the Greengate Mall in Greensburg, Pennsylvania, which opened in 1965, as well as the Lakehurst Mall in 1971 for Waukegan, Illinois.

 In 1968, he returned to Vienna, where he engaged in the gradual transformation of the inner city into a pedestrian zone, of which only some parts have been implemented, including Kärntner Straße and Graben.

 In a speech in London in 1978, Gruen disavowed shopping mall developments as having "bastardized" his ideas: "I refuse to pay alimony for those bastard developments.
 They destroyed our cities."
 Gruen died on February 14, 1980.

+He was married four times and had two children.

 Influence

-Gruen's book The Heart of our Cities: The Urban Crisis, Diagnosis and Cure was a big influence on Walt Disney's city planning ambitions and his ideas for the original EPCOT.
+Gruen's book The Heart of our Cities: The Urban Crisis, Diagnosis and Cure was a major influence on Walt Disney's city planning ambitions and his ideas for the original EPCOT.